AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 ### How to Report a Security Vulnerability

-If you think you've found a potential vulnerability in OpenEXR, please refer to [SECURITY.md] to responsibily disclose it.
+If you think you've found a potential vulnerability in OpenEXR, please refer to [SECURITY.md] to responsibly disclose it.

 ### How to Contribute a Bug Fix or Change